Winchester Model 70: Pre-1964 Model 70 action (controlled round feed)

 The original Model 70 quickly established an excellent reputation with American sportsmen.
-It was a high-quality action of considerable strength, with two forward locking lugs and a Mauser-type non-rotating claw extractor.
+It was a high-quality action of considerable strength, with two forward locking lugs and a Mauser-type nonrotating claw extractor.
 The key benefit of the Mauser-type extractor compared to later versions is that it more positively extracts the spent casing.
 This feature is often referred to as "controlled round feeding" (CRF) because the extractor captures the rim of a cartridge as it is fed upwards from the magazine and controls its journey forward into the rifle's chamber.
-Later designs, referred to as push feed, only capture the cartridge by the magazine lips and the chamber and the cartridge is not held to the bolt face until a spring-loaded extractor is pushed over the cartridge's extractor groove.
-The smaller extractor of the push feed action may slip or break off a spent casing stuck in the chamber under adverse conditions.
-Therefore, the more positive extraction of the controlled round feeding action is favored by some shooters, especially those who pursue dangerous game, who require rifles to extract reliably.
+Later designs, referred to as push feed, only capture the cartridge by the magazine lips and the chamber, and the cartridge is not held to the bolt face until a spring-loaded extractor is pushed over the cartridge's extractor groove.
+The smaller extractor of the push-feed action may slip or break off a spent casing stuck in the chamber under adverse conditions.
+Therefore, the more positive extraction of the CRF action is favored by some shooters, especially those who pursue dangerous game, so require rifles to extract reliably.
 This function is necessary to allow subsequent cartridges to be fed and fired in a bolt-action rifle with only a single barrel.
-The ejector on the original Model 70 was of the blade type similar to that of the Mauser M 98, but considered superior as it did not require a Mauser-type slot through the left locking lug; instead, there was a slot in the bolt face below the locking lug, leaving both forward lugs solid and hence stronger.
-The main benefit of the blade type ejector is it is simpler and perhaps more reliable (being considered less susceptible to ingress of foreign matter) when compared to the later post-1964 plunger ejector in the bolt face controlled by a coil spring.
+The ejector on the original Model 70 was of the blade type similar to that of the Mauser M 98, but considered superior, as it did not require a Mauser-type slot through the left locking lug; instead, a slot was in the bolt face below the locking lug, leaving both forward lugs solid and hence stronger.
+The main benefit of the blade-type ejector is it is simpler and perhaps more reliable (being considered less susceptible to ingress of foreign matter) when compared to the later, post-1964 plunger ejector in the bolt face controlled by a coil spring.

-Other significant features of this action include a three-position wing-type safety (retained throughout Model 70 production), a cone breeching-system that helps prevent bullet-nose damage while loading a cartridge from the magazine, machined steel trigger-guard and floor plate, one-piece bolt construction, a relatively short lock time, and a trigger adjustable for pull weight and over-travel.
+Other significant features of this action include a three-position wing-type safety (retained throughout Model 70 production), a cone breeching system that helps prevent bullet-nose damage while loading a cartridge from the magazine, machined steel trigger guard and floor plate, one-piece bolt construction, a relatively short lock time, and a trigger adjustable for pull weight and over-travel.

 The pre-1964 Model 70 rifle was officially declared as a state firearm of Alaska in 2014.